 Payroll is one of the largest expenses for small businesses.
 In some cases, such as service companies, staffing agencies, and security guard companies, payroll is the largest expense.
-It is also one of the most difficult costs to manage.
-As opposed to some vendor costs, payroll cannot be negotiated down or delayed.
+Payroll is also one of the most difficult costs to manage.
+Unlike some vendor costs, payroll cannot be negotiated down or delayed.
 It comes due regularly and must be paid on time.

 One of the worst scenarios a small business can face is being unable to pay employees.
 There are no good options at that point.
-In most cases, the business will go into a downward spiral and fail.
+In most cases, the business will spiral downward and fail.
 The best strategy is to plan ahead and avoid this problem.
-One solution that can help you do this is payroll financing.
+Payroll financing is a solution that can help you.

 3. What is payroll financing?